Ghostrunner: Development

 Polish developer One More Level worked with 3D Realms to create the game.
 The game was made using Unreal Engine 4 and supports Nvidia's RTX technology.
 Ghostrunner was announced during Gamescom 2019.
 A demo was available 6–13 May 2020 on Steam.
 The game received positive comments prior to its release.
 Forbes called the game a mix of Titanfall, Dishonored and Superhot.
 Andy Chalk from PC Gamer called the game a mix between Mirror's Edge and Dishonored.
 The game was released for Microsoft Windows, Xbox One and PlayStation 4 on 27 October 2020 by All In!
 Games and 505 Games, with a Nintendo Switch version launching on 10 November 2020 and versions for PlayStation 5 and Xbox Series X/S releasing on 28 September 2021.
 A version for Amazon Luna was also made available on 6 April 2021.

-Release
+Reception

-Ghostrunner received "generally favorable reviews" according to Metacritic.
+Ghostrunner received "generally favorable" reviews for all platforms, except for Nintendo Switch which received "mixed or average" reviews from critics, according to Metacritic.

 Sales

-The game has sold more than 600,000 copies as of 13 May 2021.
+Ghostrunner had sold over 600,000 units by May 2021.
+The game has sold over 2.5 million units as of September 2023.

 Sequel

-On 13 May 2021, 505 Games parent company Digital Bros announced that Ghostrunner 2 was in development for Microsoft Windows, PlayStation 5 and Xbox Series X/S. Teasers for Ghostrunner 2 were released in the second anniversary stream and in the steam feed on November 4th 2022.
+On 13 May 2021, 505 Games parent company Digital Bros announced that Ghostrunner 2 was in development for Microsoft Windows, PlayStation 5 and Xbox Series X/S. Teasers for Ghostrunner 2 were released in the second anniversary stream and in the steam feed on November 4, 2022.
+On May 24, 2023, it was officially revealed during the PlayStation Showcase event, and was released on October 26, 2023. received "generally favorable" reviews from critics, according to review aggregator website Metacritic.